The Schuylkill River Restoration Fund

 • Schuylkill Action Network

-The Schuylkill Action Network, in collaboration with Schuylkill River Greenways, hosted the 2023 Schuylkill River Restoration Fund Bus Tour on September 8th.
-Attendees were introduced to two recent Berks County projects that were funded in part by the SRRF.
+The Schuylkill Action Network, in collaboration with Schuylkill River Greenways, hosted the 2024 Schuylkill River Restoration Fund Bus Tour on September 5th.
+Attendees were introduced to two very different Philadelphia projects on this year’s tour.

 The Schuylkill River Restoration Fund is funded through public/private partnerships and relies on donations from numerous organizations and individuals.
 Click here to donate to the fund.